alygao/alygao/README.md

 # Hello, I'm Alyssa! 👋🏻

 I'm currently a Computer Science student at the University of Waterloo specializing in Business.
 I'm a programmer who enjoys baking and cafe hopping in my free time.
-Currently, I am interning as a Data Engineer at [Ritual](https://ritual.co/).
+I've previously interned as a Data Engineer at [Ritual](https://ritual.co/) and will be looking for an internship in the upcoming Fall 2021 term.

 ### 🌱 Currently Working On:
 I'm currently working on my personal website!
 Click [here](http://www.alyssagao.me/) to view!